What You Didn't Know About Menopause and Weight

 Build Muscle

 When our oestrogen levels drop, we lose muscle mass.
 This is because oestrogen is a key hormone for ‘muscle protein synthesis’ and the maintenance of muscle mass.
 Protein is the building block of muscle and is essential to their growth.
-Without oestrogen to help that process along, we need to stimulate muscle growth through the use of resistance based exercise.
+Without oestrogen to help that process along, we need to stimulate muscle growth through the use of resistance-based exercise.

-To help our muscles out a bit more - we can up our dietary protein.
+To help our muscles out a bit more, we can up our dietary protein.
 As oestrogen declines, adding in more protein rich foods is key.
 The minimum recommended amount of protein per day for those going through menopause is 1.2g of protein per kilogram of body weight.
 So, if a person weighed 65kg, we multiply 65 by 1.2 to get 78 g of protein.
-To save you the maths and the task of weighing your food, a handy way to work it out is to start with 3 meals per day containing: a thumb of good fats, a palm size serving of quality protein, a fist of carbohydrates and two fists of leafy green or watery vegetables.
+To save you the maths and the task of weighing your food, a handy way to work it out is to start with 3 meals per day containing: a thumb of good fats, a palm-sized serving of quality protein, a fist of carbohydrates and two fists of leafy green or watery vegetables.

 “1.
 2 x bodyweight = minimum net protein intake a day”